metacontour/theta-discordrpc/README.md

 ## Use of AI

-The plugin's foundation was created using Qwen, Alibaba Cloud's AI, and was subsequently edited and polished by metacontour.
+The plugin's foundation was created using Qwen, Alibaba Cloud's AI, and was subsequently edited and polished by Endcontour.

 ---